m42cx/docker-lilicoin-masternode/README.md

   guggero/terracoin
 ```

-This will create the folder `.terracoincore` in `/some/directory` with a bare `terracoin.conf`.
-You might want to edit the `terracoin.conf` before running the container because with the bare config file it doesn't do much, it's basically just an empty wallet.
+This will create the folder `.terracoincore` in `/some/directory` with a bare `lilicoin.conf`.
+You might want to edit the `lilicoin.conf` before running the container because with the bare config file it doesn't do much, it's basically just an empty wallet.

 Start as masternode
 ------------

-To start the masternode functionality, edit your terracoin.conf (should be in /some/directory/.terracoin/ following the docker run command example above):
+To start the masternode functionality, edit your terracoin.conf (should be in /some/directory/.lilicoin/ following the docker run command example above):

 ```
 rpcuser=<SOME LONG RANDOM USER NAME>